 Upon dissolution of the Corporation, assets shall be distributed to one or more exempt purposes within the meaning of Section 501(c)(3) of the Code, or shall be distributed to the Federal Government, or to a state or local government, for a public purpose.
 Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction for the county or city in which the principal office of the Corporation is then located, exclusively for such purposes or to such organization or organizations as said Court shall determine, which are organized and operated exclusively for such purposes.

 Article IX.
-Membership
+Groups and Membership

-The qualifications and rights of the classes of membership shall be set forth in the Bylaws.
-The classes of membership shall be as follows:
+The Corporation shall be comprised of Probationary Groups and Certified Groups.
+The qualifications and rights of the classes of Groups and members shall be further set forth in the Bylaws.
+The classes of membership shall be determined by each Group of the Corporation and may include the following classes:

 Certified Members,

-Probationary Members,

-Sustaining Members.
+Probationary Members.

 Article X. Board of Directors